20 Top Christmas Songs of All Time

-Country artist Faith Hill brings to life a beautiful ballad that was co-written by Mariah Carey and was featured in the live action version of How the Grinch Stole Christmas in 2000.
-Hill brings her rich tone to a wistful song about remembering the magic of the season felt as a child that may have diminished throughout the years as an adult.
-As one of the top holiday songs year after year, “Where Are You Christmas?” remains a contemporary staple that you’ll want to add to the rotation.
+Country artist Faith Hill brings to life a beautiful ballad that was co-written by Mariah Carey and was featured in the live-action version of How the Grinch Stole Christmas in 2000.
+Hill brings her rich tone to a Christmas classic about remembering the magic of the season felt as a child that may have diminished throughout the years as an adult.
+As one of the best Christmas songs year after year, "Where Are You Christmas?" remains a contemporary staple that you'll want to add to the rotation.

 The Christmas Song by Nat King Cole

-“The Christmas Song” is often mistakenly referred to as “Chestnuts Roasting on an Open Fire” as that’s the opening line to this traditional hit by 60’s singer Nat King Cole.
-Much like “White Christmas” and “Have Yourself a Merry Little Christmas,” there’s a timelessness to the song that evokes a feeling of nostalgia no matter when you first heard it.
-The mellow pace and soft delivery of the music serves as a comforting message that feels personally delivered from one of the greats to everyone who’s listening.
+"The Christmas Song" is often mistakenly referred to as "Chestnuts Roasting on an Open Fire" as that's the opening line to this traditional hit by 60's singer Nat King Cole.
+Much like "White Christmas" and "Have Yourself a Merry Little Christmas," there's a timelessness to the song that evokes a feeling of nostalgia no matter when you first heard it.
+It’s no wonder it’s considered one of the top Christmas songs of all time.
+The mellow pace and soft delivery of the music serve as a comforting message that feels personally delivered from one of the greats to everyone who's listening.

 This Christmas by Donny Hathaway

-The soulful sound of Donny Hathaway’s “This Christmas” is one of the top holiday songs of the ‘70s that has withstood the test of time and has continued to be a favorite over the years.
-Although it’s been covered by numerous musical artists since its debut, you can’t be an original, especially when it has keyboards, electric guitar, and drums, as well as baritone sax and trombones to jazz up the song after its gentle beginning.
+The soulful sound of Donny Hathaway's "This Christmas" can be considered the greatest Christmas song of the '70s that has withstood the test of time and has continued to be a favorite over the years.
+Although it's been covered by numerous musical artists since its debut, you can't be an original, especially when it has keyboards, electric guitar, and drums, as well as baritone sax and trombones to jazz up the festive song after its gentle beginning.

 Last Christmas by WHAM!